-- 3. While the dome lights are blinking, you have 2 minutes to enable WPS on the device you are connecting to.
+- 3. While the WPS LED is blinking, you have 2 minutes to enable WPS on the device you are connecting to.
 The blinking ceases when one of these two conditions occurs: - WPS has enabled security between the router and the other device.
-The router has generated an SSID, implemented WPA/WPA2 wireless security (including a PSK security password) on the router and has sent this configuration to the wireless client. - The 2-minute window period expires for establishing a connection using WPS.
-Whether or not a connection is established, your router security and SSID (wireless network name) are now configured for WPA/WPA2 security.
+The router has generated an SSID, implemented WPA/WPA2 wireless security (including a PSK security password) on the router and has sent this configuration to the wireless client. - If you do not establish a connection using WPS during this 2-minute interval, your router security and SSID (wireless network name) will be restored to the default settings (router security will be set to None).

-The dome lights will stop blinking or turn off, depending on how you have them configured.
+The WPS LED will stop blinking or turn off, depending on whether the wireless device has connected successfully.